How to Get Started With Strength Training

 Vertical Pull

-Vertical pulling will be most familiar to you in the form of a pull-up.
+Vertical pulling will be most familiar to you as a pull-up.
 Pull-ups are a very hard movement to do well so instead I will introduce you to a pull-down exercise that works the same muscles: the biceps and lats.

-Before learning the pull-down you will first want to master the reverse shrug.
-This is the first movement you will need to do when performing a pull-down.
+Before learning the pull-down, you will first want to master the reverse shrug.
+This is the first movement you need to perform when doing a pull-down.

 Click here for even more vertical pulling exercises.